-- About 20 extra saffron stigmas for topping (optional)
+- 20 extra saffron stigmas, for topping (optional)

 *The Ayurvedic Breakfast Spices can be replaced with 1/2 tsp cinnamon, 1/4 tsp cardamom, 1/8 tsp ginger, 1/8 tsp turmeric and 1/8 tsp nutmeg powder.

-2. Once the ghee is warm and has melted completely, reduce the heat to a low-medium setting and stir in the chickpea flour.
+3. Once the ghee has melted completely, reduce the heat to a low-medium setting and stir in the chickpea flour.

-3. Stirring the flour constantly (or at least one minute on, one minute off) cook here for 7 minutes.
+4. Stirring the flour continuously, cook here for 7 minutes.

-5. After the flour has been properly sautéd, place the mixture into a large mixing bowl.
-Let it cool here for about 10-15 minutes or place it in the refrigerator for 5 minutes.
+6. After the flour has been properly sautéd, place the batter into a large mixing bowl.
+Let it cool in the refrigerator for 5 minutes.
 The dough will be at a touchable temperature once it is ready.

-6. Add in the Ayurvedic Breakfast Spices, ground saffron and maple syrup.
+7. Add in the cinnamon, cardamom, ginger, turmeric, ground saffron, and maple syrup.
 Stir well until the entire mixture is evenly blended.

-7. Take a small amount of the dough and roll it into a ball (just smaller than the size of a golf ball).
-If the mixture is sticky, then try to wet your hands to make for a smoother roll.
+8. Take a small amount of the dough and roll it into a ball (just smaller than the size of a golf ball).
+If the mixture is sticky, then try to wet your hands for a smoother roll.
 If the mixture is crumbly, more melted ghee or maple syrup can be added in very small increments.

-9. Have a small bowl of a 1/2 cup of shredded coconut handy.
-Roll each ball into the coconut, coating them evenly around the entire surface.
-Place the coated laddu onto a plate.
+10. Once the batter has been used up, place 1/2 cup of shredded coconut in a small bowl.
+Roll each ball into the coconut, coating them evenly around the entire surface and then place them onto a plate.

-11. Let the laddus cool at room temperature for about 1-2 hours before eating.
-For a quicker cooling period place the laddus into the refrigerator for about 30 minutes.
-The finished cookie should not be sticky, gooey or fall apart, but rather relatively hard with a creamy softness (similar to a truffle).
+12. Before eating, let the laddus cool at room temperature for 1 to 2 hours, or place them into the refrigerator for 30 minutes.
+The finished cookie should not be sticky, gooey or fall apart, but firm with a creamy softness (similar to a truffle).

-12. Enjoy these amazingly spiced laddus as a dessert, an energizing snack or a mid-day pick-me-up!
-They are great for curbing the sweet tooth or during times of rejuvenation therapy, postpartum period, low mood, poor energy or general depletion.
+13. Enjoy these sweet laddus as a dessert, an energizing snack, or a mid-day pick-me-up.
+They are balancing for all bodytypes and are great during times of low energy, poor mood, or general depletion.

 Optional Doshic Variations

 Although chickpeas are said to be Vata-provoking, every other ingredient in this recipe is Vata-reducing making this recipe overall balancing for Vata when eaten in moderation.
-With this being said, if the chickpea flour is increasing your Vata causing gas, bloating or the like, one can replace this ingredient with wheat flour or coconut flour as needed.
+With this being said, if the chickpea flour is increasing your Vata causing gas, bloating or the like, one can replace this ingredient with wheat flour, almond flour, or coconut flour as needed.

 This recipe is overall Pitta-reducing and should not need any changes.
-However, a few of the ingredients used can be heating and therefore modifications may be needed.
-If your Pitta becomes increased from the warming spices it is recommended to omit the cinnamon, double the cardamom and cut the amount of saffron in half.
+However, if your Pitta becomes increased from the warming spices, it is recommended to reduce the breakfast spices to 1/2 teaspoon and cut the amount of saffron in half.
 The cashews can be heating as well and can be replaced with extra shredded coconut.

-Chickpeas are a great flour base for reducing Kapha in the system as it is grain free, gluten free and filled with appetite sustaining fiber and lean protein.
-However the ghee, maple syrup, coconut and cashews are Kapha increasing and modifications may be needed.
-To avoid provoking your Kapha one should reduce the ghee to 1/2 cup, replace the maple syrup with honey (make sure the flour has cooled before adding the honey!) and the coconut and cashews should be omitted.
+Chickpeas are great for reducing Kapha and are grain free, gluten free, and filled with appetite sustaining fiber and lean protein.
+However the ghee, maple syrup, coconut, and cashews are Kapha increasing and modifications may be needed.
+To avoid provoking your Kapha, reduce the ghee to 1/2 cup, replace the maple syrup with honey, and the coconut and cashews should be omitted.
 The spices are great for stimulating the digestive fire and can all be used generously!